ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The UI Pointer provides a mechanism for interacting with Unity UI elements on a world canvas.
 The UI Pointer can be attached to any game object the same way in which a Base Pointer can be and the UI Pointer also requires a controller to initiate the pointer activation and pointer click states.

-The simplest way to use the UI Pointer is to attach the script to a game controller within the `[CameraRig]` along with a Simple Pointer as this provides visual feedback as to where the UI ray is pointing.
+The simplest way to use the UI Pointer is to attach the script to a game controller along with a Simple Pointer as this provides visual feedback as to where the UI ray is pointing.

 The UI pointer is activated via the `Pointer` alias on the `Controller Events` and the UI pointer click state is triggered via the `UI Click` alias on the `Controller Events`.